-The Ontario New Home Warranties Plan Act (the Act) requires that all vendors and builders conduct themselves in accordance with the law and with honesty and integrity.
-For ease of reference, we describe this as dishonest builder conduct.
+The Ontario New Home Warranties Plan Act (the Act) requires that all registrant vendors and builders conduct themselves in accordance with the law and with honesty and integrity.
+This is an ongoing requirement for all registrants.

-If you would like to make a complaint about dishonest builder conduct, please call 1-877-982-7466 or write to firstname.lastname@example.org.
-A Customer Service Representative will work with you to gather all relevant information including the builder’s name, registration number (if available), a description of the behaviour you are concerned about, and any other information you feel is relevant to the complaint.
+If you would like to make a complaint about a registered builder’s behaviour that you believe indicates a lack of honesty and/or integrity, please call 1-877-982-7466 or write to firstname.lastname@example.org.
+A Customer Service Representative will work with you to gather all relevant information, including the builder’s name, registration number (if available), a description of the behaviour you are concerned about, and any other information that may be relevant to the complaint.

 What happens next

-During the investigation, Tarion will also contact the builder.
-Tarion cannot investigate a complaint without notifying the builder and gathering information from them as well.
+The information you provide will be reviewed by Tarion.
+PLEASE NOTE: As part of its review, Tarion will also contact the builder.
+Tarion cannot properly assess a complaint without notifying the builder and gathering information from them as well.

-Once Tarion begins an investigation, we cannot provide you with further information on the status of the complaint or outcomes of the investigation because of privacy and confidentiality restrictions.
+Please also note that Tarion cannot provide you with information on the status of the complaint, or outcome of the review, because of privacy and confidentiality restrictions.

-There are a number of possible outcomes of a dishonest builder conduct investigation, based on the nature of the complaint and the facts gathered throughout the investigation.
-Potential actions may include:
+There are a number of possible outcomes depending on the nature of the complaint and the facts gathered throughout the review.
+Potential actions may include, for example:

-- Requiring a builder and their staff to undergo relevant mandatory training or education; and
+- Requiring a builder and/or their staff to undergo relevant mandatory training or education;

 - Issuing a notice of proposal to revoke a builder’s registration.

-If a registration is revoked or if a builder appeals Tarion’s proposal to revoke their registration, this will be referenced in the builder’s search results on the Ontario Builder Directory.
-Other actions Tarion may take as terms and conditions of the builder’s registration will not be publicly disclosed.
-While we realize this can be frustrating for complainants, Tarion must balance our consumer protection mandate with legal and privacy obligations.
+If a builder’s registration is revoked or if a builder appeals Tarion’s proposal to revoke their registration, this will show on the Ontario Builder Directory on Tarion’s website.
+Other actions Tarion may take (some of which are noted above) will not be publicly disclosed because of privacy and confidentiality restrictions.